Christopher-Hsieh/LeagueAnalyzer-Angular2/README.md

 2. next find best item you had

 ## Frontend
-- Input box for summoner name
+- (DONE) Input box for summoner name
 - Display basic data
 - List of items used in Ranked - Percentage usage of items